 Many of the activities shown above can be more efficiently performed in the factory location using Dell’s Configuration Services capabilities.
 This approach removes the need for the staging location and a shipping leg, thereby reducing the carbon footprint of the organisation and contributing to their social responsibility goals.

 Where staging centres have been used in the past, these have been connected to the enterprise network and the systems built there, rather than at the deskside.
 This usually involves extending automated OS deployment tooling into that location.
-Dell’s Connected Configuration solution, part of its ProDeploy Plus offer allows enterprises to use our regional distribution hubs as their staging centres.
-The result is shown in the diagram below.
+Dell’s Connected Configuration solution, part of its ProDeploy Plusoffer, allows enterprises to use our regional distribution hubs as their staging centres.
+The result is shown in the diagram below:

 This approach saves time and money as the devices are imaged before they start their final delivery leg, arriving at the desk imaged and ready for the user to start work.
-Users only need to install their elective applications, those that they use over and above the standard for their department.
-Providing that they have access to a self-service application store such as the Software Center included within SCCM they can do this easily in a similar way to using their smartphone app store.
+Users only need to install their elective applications, those they use over and above the standard for their department.
+Providing that they have access to a self-service application store such as the Software Center included within SCCM, they can do this easily in a similar way to using their smartphone app store.

 As this efficiency gain is driven from using the Dell factory and shifting activity left on the diagram, Dell refers to this as a Shift Left optimisation.
-We have the facilities to scale beyond those of most organisations in terms of throughput per day etc. Furthermore, our regional distribution hubs are situated such that all devices for a given territory will transit that location anyway so it is much more efficient to use these locations than a third-party staging facility.
+We have the facilities to scale beyond those of most organisations in terms of throughput per day etc. Furthermore, our regional distribution hubs are situated such that all devices for a given territory will transit from that location anyway so it is much more efficient to use these locations than a third-party staging facility.

 Data and settings migration may still require technical assistance, but these days more and more organisations are moving to Enterprise Files Sync and Share (EFSS) solutions such as OneDrive for Business, meaning that disciplined users only need to sign in to their tool and their data will start to be replicated to the new device.

-Dell’s Managed Deployment teams can provide support for these deskside activities, should it be required, as well as providing resource to hand out the new devices and collect the legacy ones, dealing with packaging removal as part of the task.
+Dell’s Managed Deployment teams can provide support for these deskside activities, should it be required, as well as providing resources to hand out the new devices and collect the legacy ones, dealing with packaging removal as part of the task.

 Microsoft has been promoting the idea that Windows 10 can be provisioned (note: not imaged), using the AutoPilot process much more easily and at less cost than the traditional imaging methods.
 The idea here is that the device is shipped with a standardised OEM operating system image on it and a hardware device ID is registered with Microsoft to enable the AutoPilot process.